Safeguard Your Installation

 Limit the permissions that are available to the Guest user account.

 Grant roles with very limited permissions to the All Users and Registered Users groups.

 Limit the number of users who are assigned roles in the Global project.

 Use as few accounts with System Admin roles as possible and monitor their activity.

 Secure the Default Administrator Account

-You set the username and password for the default administrator account when you install YouTrack Server on your server.
+You set the username and password for the default administrator account when you confirm the registration for your YouTrack Cloud instance.
+These credentials are assigned to the root user account.
 This account has permission to perform any operation in YouTrack.

 One of the most common problems detected by risk and security audits is an administrator account that is not tied to a specific individual.
 You might be tempted to create a simple username and password combination and share the default administrator account with more than one administrator.
 Don't.